As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Race

-The Fair Housing law prohibits housing discrimination based on race regarding real estate transactions.
+The Fair Housing law prohibits housing discrimination against any person based on race regarding real estate transactions.
 This includes making decisions such as denying a person the ability to rent or buy housing, setting different terms and conditions for members of other races, evicting a tenant based on their race, or making statements that indicate racial preferences.
 It is illegal for anyone to interfere or deny a person access to housing based on their race in Oregon as they are a protected class.

 Religion

-The FHA also prohibits a landlord from refusing to rent an apartment or house to someone due to their religious beliefs.
+The FHA also prohibits you from refusing to rent an apartment or house to someone due to their religious beliefs.
 Making statements that indicate a preference for certain religions over others and setting different terms and conditions for members of different faiths is strictly prohibited as they are a protected class.

 Gender Identity